 Stated Value is coverage that reflects an amount that is “stated” at the onset of the policy.
 You tell your insurer what your car is worth (with proper documentation) and it is insured for that amount.
 The caveat here, however, is that the insurance company can choose to pay you either the Stated Value or the Actual Cash Value, whichever is less.

 If there’s anything you should know about your insurance, this one’s at the top of the list.
-Ask your insurance company what kind of coverage you have, and make sure it is Stated Value or Agreed Value, as we call it here at Hagerty.
+Ask your insurance company what kind of coverage you have, and make sure it is Stated Value or Guaranteed Value, as we call it here at Hagerty.